How shall we sing the Lord’s song in a foreign land?

 I work as Director of Worship and Community Life at Trinitarian Congregational Church in Wayland, MA.

-When not making music, I enjoy cooking, writing music, biking, hiking, and playing board games.
+When not making music, I enjoy cooking, biking, hiking, and playing board games.

 When I grow up I want to infuse my talent in music with my heart for worship to renew music, liturgy, and corporate worship in the Protestant church.
 This blog is dedicated to discussion on that subject.